muuscodes/crossword_crew/README.md

 ## Getting Started

 If you want to play around without getting your hands dirty, go to the [website][website-url] and make an account.
-You are also welcome to use the guest account login for quick access (case sensitive):

-- Username: Guest
-- Password: CrosswordCrewGuest!

 You can also run Crossword Crew locally with the following instructions: